 Click Issues in the left panel again to see your newly created issue in the issue tracker.

 - Resolve issues automatically when users push code

 - Setting email preferences for an issue tracker

 - Highlight syntax and mark up issues

-If you find the Bitbucket issue tracker lacks the features you need, you can choose to use JIRA together with the JIRA DVCS Connector or you can use another issue tracker available through Bitbucket services.
+If you find the Bitbucket Cloud issue tracker lacks the features you need, you can integrate Bitbucket with Jira Software, to get the seamless integration of issues and code.